-On my journey to becoming a masterful web/software developer and data scientist, I regularly find myself pulled in multiple directions simultaneously.
+On my journey to becoming a masterful software engineer, I regularly find myself pulled in multiple directions simultaneously.
 For me, the issues seem to break down like this:

 - The reality of unproductive distractions in the internet era.